 - Egg – an egg enriches the bread dough and lightens the texture.

 - Yeast – dried instant yeast.
-Make sure it is in use by date.
+Make sure the yeast is in its use by date to ensure the dough rises.

 - Salt – kosher or sea salt.